Student Services at St. John Regional School

 Fire drills are practiced monthly and fire evacuation procedures are displayed in all classrooms.
 Emergency procedures, aligned with Archdiocesan policies, are clearly articulated to all staff members.

 In the event of an emergency school closing, SJRCS uses the SWIFT K-12 communication system as an emergency notification system.
-We also use the school webpage as a means of communication.
+We also use the school website, as well as social media as a means of communication.

 What does PBIS stand for?